-Do expats from Maryland still need to pay state taxes?
+Do expats from Maryland still owe Maryland state taxes?

-Do expats from Maryland still need to pay state taxes?
+Do expats from Maryland still owe Maryland state taxes?

-Maryland expats might still need to pay state taxes depending on their residency status.
+Maryland expats might still owe state taxes, depending on their residency status.
 Knowing the rules about residency and domicile can help you avoid unexpected tax bills and ensure you stay compliant with state laws.

-Residency and domicile determine if you owe Maryland state taxes on your income.
-Even if you live full-time abroad, you might be considered a Maryland resident for tax purposes if Maryland is your permanent home.
+Residency and domicile determine whether you owe Maryland state taxes on your income.
+Even if you live abroad full-time, you might be considered a Maryland resident for tax purposes if Maryland is your permanent home.
 This means you could owe taxes on your worldwide income, including what you earn overseas.

 TLDR:

-Yes, expats from Maryland may still need to pay state taxes depending on their residency status.
+Yes, expats from Maryland may still owe Maryland state income taxes, depending on their residency status.

-If Maryland remains your domicile and you haven’t established residency elsewhere, you are considered a Maryland resident for tax purposes and must file state taxes on your worldwide income.
+If Maryland remains your domicile and you haven’t established residency elsewhere, you are considered a Maryland resident for tax purposes, even if you rarely set foot in the state during the year, and must file and pay Maryland state taxes on your worldwide income.

-Maryland calculates state taxes based on your federal adjusted gross income (AGI), so any foreign income excluded on your federal return will also be excluded from your Maryland return.
+Maryland calculates state taxes based on your federal adjusted gross income (AGI), so any foreign income excluded from your federal return will also be excluded from your Maryland return.

 However, if you are required to file a federal return, you must also file a Maryland state return.

-The FEIE allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign-earned income from their U.S. taxable income for the 2024 tax year.
+The FEIE (foreign earned income exclusion) allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign-earned income from their U.S. taxable income for the 2024 tax year.

 This exclusion only applies to earned income, such as wages and salaries, and does not apply to passive income, like interest, dividends, capital gains, and rental income.

-To avoid state taxes, you must sever all ties with Maryland and establish a new domicile in another state.
+To avoid owing and paying Maryland state taxes, you must sever all ties with Maryland and establish a new domicile in another state.

 Understanding Maryland's tax residency rules

-Residency and domicile are critical in determining Maryland tax obligations.
-Residency refers to where you live, while domicile is your permanent home where you intend to return after any absence.
+Residency and domicile are critical in determining your Maryland tax obligations.
+Residency refers to where you live, while domicile is your permanent home, to which you intend to return after any absence.

 Resident